KatarinaOldakowski/Superstore/README.md

 # Welcome to the Superstore Dashboard with DAX - Data Analysis Project Repository! 🧮

 This repository offers a comprehensive dataset, leverages data analysis techniques, and unveils valuable data insights.
-I aim to showcase my skills in data cleaning, exploration, visualization, and interpretation.
+I aim to showcase my visualization and interpretation.
-The primary goal is to extract meaningful insights and conclusions from the provided datasets.
+The primary goal is to extract meaningful insights and conclusions from the provided dataset.

 ## Table of Contents
 - [Introduction]